-Small to medium-sized businesses seldom have the luxury of hiring a CFO to examine all of their financial data.
-As a business owner, this leaves the responsibility of understanding your business's financial statements in your hands.
+Small to medium-sized businesses seldom have the luxury of hiring a CFO, or outsourcing one, to examine all of their financial data.
+As a business owner, this leaves the responsibility of understanding your business’s financial statements in your hands.

 Luckily for you, there is no reason to panic.
 Financial statements may appear complex and intimidating at first glance, but they are much easier to master than you think.
 Forget about your fear of numbers and finance.
 There is no need to conduct over-complicated analysis or be put-off by financial jargon.

 Financial statements are the most useful tools you can employ to understand the current & future financial health of your business.
 They are your best friend, and your ability to understand them is critical.